Grish44/q2jump-global-integration/README.md

   - race against a remote time
 > **maptimes global**
   - prints the top 30 global times for current map (Note: known issue in v1.36global: not always accurate due to only using top 15 times per remote server.
 Fix pending)
-> **loadglobalusers** (requires admin lvl 5+)
+> **syncglobaldata** (requires admin lvl 5+)
-  - full re-fetch and processing of the users.t files from each configured remote server **NOTE**: Unlike the maptimes and demo files, the users.t files are only loaded on initial server start.
-    This command can be ran if needed, but best to run very scarcely and not while someone is timing (due to potential frame blocking).
+  - full re-fetch and processing of the files/data from each configured remote server **NOTE**: This command can be ran if needed, but best to run very scarcely and not while someone is timing (due to potential frame blocking).
-    It can be useful on occasion when the global board appears to be missing a record/name
+    It can be useful on occasion when the global board appears to be missing a record/name or after enabling the "global_integration_enabled" setting.
 > **poppins**
   - try it and see ;) (hint: also try with admin lvl5+)